 2. Global Tipping Guide

 The worst thing that could happen to you in a foreign country is unintentionally offending people.
 The rules of giving tips differ from one country to another.
 And giving the right tips or not giving any could be the kind of information you need.
 So, you can read Global Tipping Guide and the application will tell you exactly how much tips you need to pay.

 3. Download Maps

-You’re not a language expert and asking people about where you are or where you want to go can be a devastating experience because of the language barrier.
+Because of the language barrier, you’re not a language expert, and asking people about where you are or where you want to go can be a devastating experience.
 Downloading maps can help you find your way around the city without asking others.
-Don’t count so much on an internet connection because you will not find good WiFi connection everywhere.
-The Google Maps app allows you to seamlessly download maps on your phone for use without internet connection.
+Don’t count so much on an internet connection because you will not find a good WiFi connection everywhere.
+The Google Maps app allows you to seamlessly download maps on your phone without an internet connection.

 4. Hotel Reservations

 if you haven’t made any reservations yet, there’re a few things that you should consider: how long you are going to stay and your budget.
-There are many websites that allow you to make hotel reservations like Hotels.com, Travelocity, and Expedia.
-Alternatively there is Airbnb.
-Available in over 150 countries Airbnb allows users to list their vacation homes or spare rooms for rent at an affordable price.
+Many websites, like Hotels.com, Travelocity, and Expedia allow you to make hotel reservations.
+Alternatively, there is Airbnb.
+Available in over 150 countries, Airbnb allows users to list their vacation homes or spare rooms for rent at an affordable price.

 5. Plug Converter

 Check out the plug and socket types of the country you are visiting and make sure you get the right plug converter.
 A plug converter is the only item that most people do not remember to take.
 Put that in your bag.
 After all, you don’t want to end up with an uncharged cell phone.